 This style of lock is known as a plunge lock.
 There is a notch on the blade of the knife.
 When the spring loaded button is pressed, it goes into the notch, thus locking the blade until you push the button in again.

 The knife is easy enough to close after you push the button in.
 Be firm when pushing the knife in so that it is set up to deploy when you push the button again.
 If you don’t have it pushed in right, then the springs are not set and the knife will not open right.

 There is no thumb stud on this knife for those that like that option.

 The Kalashnikov Name

 Recently the Kalashnikov name has become a marketable one and expanded to include knives and clothing with the emblem.
-This knife comes in a box that is made to look like a clip from the Kalashnikov AK-47.
+This knife comes in a box that is made to look like a clip from the Kalashnikov rifle.
+The AK-47 is one of the most well know assault rifle styles in the world.
 I grew up in a house with AK’s and have a few myself, so I can appreciate the styling.
 Commemorative or collaboration knives are nothing new.
 And quite common.
 Just look at Case and how many different logo knives they have done over the years.
 Each one of these knives has a serial number on the blade and they say they are part of a limited production run.
 I see no limits really happening so this is probably a marketing ploy at best.

 This knife has the potential for EDC and Bug Out Bags

 This knife would excel in a bug out situation, but I would advise keeping your knife maintained because if the lock mechanism or anything goes, it may not be as useful to you.